 You may need to notify HMRC that you’re working abroad.

-Data transfer and GDPR
+Data Transfer and GDPR

+Brexit has implications for the transfer of personal data between the UK and EU member states, impacting contractors and consultants involved in data processing activities.
 The European Union Commission issued its draft adequacy decision for data flows between the European Union (EU) and United Kingdom (UK) on February 19 2021, confirming its acceptance that UK data protection levels are adequate.

 Presently, the decision is pending review by the European Data Protection Board.
 A press release from the European Union reported that the European Commission will “request the green light from Member States' representatives in the comitology procedure”, following which the “European Commission could adopt the final adequacy decisions for the UK”.